agustinmiura/java-proyects/README.md

 * Fix the UUID mapping for the table entities and all the entities.
 * data.sql to be executed and load all the data.
+* Use environment variables for the api .